-No. The donor’s family neither pays for, nor receives payment for organ and tissue donation.
+No. The donor’s family neither pays for, nor receives payment for organ, eye and tissue donation.
 Hospital expenses incurred before the donation of organs in attempts to save the donor’s life, as well as funeral expenses, remain the responsibility of the donor’s family.
 All costs related to donation are paid by the organ/tissue recovery agencies or the transplant center.

 Will the quality of medical treatments and the efforts to save your life be lessened if emergency or medical personnel know you are willing to be a donor?

 No. A transplant team does not become involved until independent physicians involved in the patient’s care have determined that all possible efforts to save the patient’s life have failed.

 No. The recovery of organs and tissues is conducted in an operating room under the direction of qualified surgeons and neither disfigures the body nor changes the way it looks in a casket.